zhouxingtuan/betaProxy/README.md

 # betaProxy
-A gateway proxy service with epoll, simple and lightweight.
+A proxy server with epoll, simple and lightweight.
 Support Linux Only.

 1) Help you fight against network attcks.